MRU-F2025-COMP3504/3504-term-project-visible/README.md

 ### Running Back-End Tests (xUnit)

+- This project utilizes the `xUnit` framework for unit testing the C#/.NET backend.

+- Option 1: Run tests in the command line:
   - In a terminal, navigate to the `visible` directory.
   - Run the following command:

             dotnet test

-### Front End Testing
+    -Option 2: Use the test utility found in your IDE:

+  - Assuming that you have opened the repository in your IDE, you should be able to run the unit tests for `visible.Server` and `visible.Services` by clicking on the test buttons within VSCode or your IDE of choice.
+With this method, you can control which tests are run at a given time.

+### Running Front-End Tests (vitest)

 - This project is using vitest to deploy tests for the front end components.